LukeWood/keras-genetic/README.md

 Keras Genetic allows you to easily train Keras models using genetic algorithms.
 Genetic algorithms can be used to train small controllers to perform specialized tasks.
 Below, a genetic algorithm was used to flawlessly solve the CartPole environment.

 ![Cartpole](artifacts/cartpole/gym_animation.gif)
+_This is an animated GIF not a static image_

 *Quick Links:*